 - If you’re married, and your spouse has an employer plan, you can get coverage there.

 - Buy a plan through the Health Insurance Marketplace.
 As a new business owner, your income may be low enough to qualify for a premium tax credit.

 One advantage of being self-employed is that the IRS allows you to deduct the cost of the health insurance premiums you pay without having to itemize your tax deductions and meet certain thresholds, unlike an employee, saving you money on your taxes.

 As you can see, self-employment may bring additional tax considerations, as well as planning for retirement and health insurance coverage, but you’ll get the benefit of potentially unlimited earnings that come from self-employment, as well as greater freedom in your life and your occupation.

 Don’t worry about knowing these tax rules.
 TurboTax Self-Employed will ask you simple questions about you and your business and give you the tax deductions and credits you’re eligible for based on your entries.
 TurboTax Self-Employed will also search and give you industry-specific tax deductions you’re eligible for.
-If you have questions you can connect live via one-way video to a TurboTax Live Self-Employed CPA or Enrolled Agent with an average of 15 years experience to get your tax questions answered.
-TurboTax Live Self-Employed CPAs and Enrolled Agents are available year round in English and Spanish and can review, sign, and file your tax return.
+If you have questions you can connect live via one-way video to a TurboTax Live Self-Employed tax expert with an average of 12 years experience to get your tax questions answered.
+TurboTax Live Self-Employed tax experts are available year round in English and Spanish and can review, sign, and file your tax return.